L271828R/gemini_api_tests/README.md

 reasons.

-# How to use the order object to buil a test
+# How to use the Order object to buil a test

 The Order object accepts a dictionary with trade data in its constructor.